Last updated on October 4, 2021

 How to Play Historic Brawl

-If you don’t have any friends in Arena, you can try joining unofficial channels such as the Brawl Hall discord channel or the Arena Brawl website to find other players who want to play Historic Brawl.
+Originally there weren’t many events where you could test your beloved Historic Brawl brews.
+But as I just mentioned it’s now available indefinitely in the Arena queue!
+You can also try joining unofficial channels like the Brawl Hall discord channel or the Arena Brawl website to find other players who want to play Historic Brawl.

 Building a Historic Brawl Deck